wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/testing_new_sip_phone.md

 title: Testing a new SIP phone
 ---

-Let's suppose you have received a brand new SIP phone that is not supported by the provisioning system of Wazo.
+Let's suppose you have received a brand-new SIP phone that is not supported by Wazo's provisioning system.
 You would like to know if it's possible to add auto-provisioning support for it.
 That said, you have never tested the phone before.

 This guide will help you get through the different steps that are needed to add auto-provisioning support for a phone to Wazo.